dashahello/mz/README.md

 - PORT (port, on which the server will run)

-5. Create `data.json` file which will hold all the data
+5. Create `data.json` file in the app directory (this file will hold all the data)
 6. Run `npm start`